jofme/D365CopilotToolbox/docs/extending.md

 The `sendMessage` method sets the `PendingMessage` form property, which the JavaScript layer picks up and dispatches through WebChat.

+> **Important — Multi-tab behaviour:** When the user has multiple conversation tabs open, `sendMessage` is always dispatched to the **active (visible) tab** only.
+Inactive tabs ignore the pending message.
+If you need to ensure a specific conversation receives the message, consider prompting the user or documenting which tab should be active.

 ## Handling Agent Responses in X++

 The `COTXCopilotHostControl` raises an `onAgentResponse` delegate when the agent replies to a programmatically sent message.